contensis/docs-management-dotnet/key-concepts/entry-new.md

 *contentTypeId*
 > Type: `string`
-> The id of content type.
+> The id of the content type.

 *language*
 > Type: `string`
-> The id of content type.
+> The language variation of the entry to create.

 *entryId*
 > Type: `string`